Coming home late one evening,

 “Jackie had married a Frenchman and their place was very unusual,” Ann explained.
 She also told me that Airamé had worked on another project for years, one that never came to fruition.
 “Wait a minute,” she said and disappeared into the house.
 She came back with a twelve-page brochure entitled Magic Kingdoms—A Search for Bewitching Environments

 “Maybe we better head over to the garden,” I said, and we all got into their Subaru.
-Our destination wasn’t far, a few miles.
-And on the way over I heard more about Airamé and about some of the good times this group of friends had spent together when Jackie and her husband and daughter still lived there.
+Our destination wasn’t far and on the way over, I heard more about Airamé.
+There had been many good times when Jackie and her husband and daughter still lived there.